What’s a DOR?

 By the time of the Roman Empire, the Jews (and eventually early Christians) began to follow the Roman system of conducting the business day in scheduling their times for prayer.
 In Roman cities, the bell in the forum rang the beginning of the business day at about six o’clock in the morning (Prime, the “first hour”), noted the day’s progress by striking again at about nine o’clock in the morning (Terce, the “third hour”), tolled for the lunch break at noon (Sext, the “sixth hour”), called the people back to work again at about three o’clock in the afternoon (None, the “ninth hour”), and rang the close of the business day at about six o’clock in the evening (the time for evening prayer).

-The traditional structure [of the Daily Office today] reflects the intention by the reforming Archbishop of Canterbury, Thomas Cranmer, to return to the office’s older roots as the daily prayer of parish churches… Like many other Reformers, Cranmer sought to restore the daily reading or singing of psalms as the heart of Christian daily prayer.
-Since his time, every edition of the Book of Common Prayer has included the complete psalter, usually arranged to be read over the course of a month… The daily offices have always had an important place in Anglican spirituality.
+The traditional structure [of the Daily Office today] reflects the intention by the reforming Archbishop of Canterbury, Thomas Cranmer, to return to the office’s older… Like many other Reformers, Cranmer sought to restore the daily reading or singing of psalms as the heart of Christian daily prayer.
+Since his time, every edition of the Book of Common Prayer has included the complete psalter, usually arranged to be read over the course of a month…

-For each day’s readings – in such a Lectionary – you’ll see two sets of psalms, “AM” and “PM.”
-(In other words, one set for morning prayer and one for evening prayer.)
-But given the difficulty most people have in setting aside two times a day for Bible reading, you could just read both sets of psalms at one time, which for me usually happens first thing in the morning.
+On the other hand, over the centuries the practice of daily Bible reading seven times a day became too onerous for working-class folk.
+So Cranmer started the present system of studying the Bible at most twice a day.
+Each day’s readings include two sets of psalms, “AM” and “PM.”
+(One set for morning prayer and one for evening prayer.)
+But with the difficulty of setting aside even two times a day for Bible reading, you could read both sets of psalms at once, for me usually first thing in the morning.

 The Daily Office is an ancient way to pray.
 There are many ways to pray, including your own cries to God of joy and sorrow and need.
 Such prayers are intensely personal, while the Office gathers up all our prayers so that we can pray together.
 From monasteries to churches to private homes, people have been praying the Daily Office for thousands of years.
 Why?
 Because it brings us closer to God.